 There is to be no extended parking on the club grounds.
 Cars are permitted to enter the grounds to drop off/pick-up gear, boats and supplies, but cannot be left on the grounds once the purpose for entering is complete.
 Overnight parking should be in the Nelson County Park boat ramp parking lot.
 A Call to the Town of Campbell can be made if one is concerned about being ticketed.

-Members are required to place their boat in their assigned space prior to June 15th.
-Requests for waiver of this requirement should be made to the Directorship via the Properties Chair.
-If the assigned space is not occupied by June 15th, the club member will be refunded his dockage fee and the space will be reassigned to the first person on the waiting lists whose boat is suitable for the space in question.
+Members are required to place their boat in their assigned space prior to May 15, unless water conditions do not allow.
+Requests for waiver of this requirement should be made to the Directorship.
+If the assigned space is not occupied by May 15, the club member will be refunded his dockage fee and the space will be reassigned to the first person on the waiting lists whose boat is suitable for the space in question.
 If there is no waiting list and the member does not place his boat in the assigned space, he is in jeopardy of losing that space to a new member.

 Members are permitted to stay overnight on their boat or camp out on club grounds for up to three consecutive nights.
 Overnight stays may not exceed a maximum of 8 nights during a calendar month.
 Tent camping is permitted only in the area west of the shelter and the pine trees.
 For special circumstances outside of these limits, the member must receive prior approval from the board of directors.
 Live-a-board, defined as using your boat or the club as your principal living location, for any amount of time is not permitted.
 Trailer or RV camping on club grounds is not permitted.
 The intent of this rule is to comply with regulations governing the use of leased land in the refuge area.

 Any property left on club grounds for one full season following a lapse in membership, shall become the property of the club.
 The club will then dispose of such property as determined by club officers without compensation to the former owner(s).